 - A key limitation of this approach are that time-of-day rates are fixed input and are not sensitive to changes in travel conditions.
-Representing phenomena such as peak spreading would require changes to the time-ofday rates as well as the capacity factors (see Highway Assignment). - As discussed in the Performance chapter, observations suggest that time of day and mode are correlated, particularly for ride-source and transit modes.
-Mode-generic time of day factors assert a purpose and direction-specific fixed trip time distribution across all modes.
+Representing phenomena such as peak spreading would require changes to the time-ofday rates as well as the capacity factors (see Highway Assignment). - As discussed in Chapter 3, observations suggest that time-of-day and mode are correlated, particularly for ride-source and transit modes.
+Modegeneric time-of-day factors assert a purpose and direction-specific, fixedtrip time distribution across all modes.